N0FreeLunch/Javascript-Development-Note/FuntionalProgramming/RamdaJS/dropLastWhile.md

 ## dropLastWhile
 > Returns a new list excluding all the tailing elements of a given list which satisfy the supplied predicate function.
 It passes each value from the right to the supplied predicate function, skipping elements until the predicate function returns a falsy value.
 The predicate function is applied to one argument: (value).
+> Acts as a transducer if a transformer is given in list position.

 ## 표현
 ```